orkunkaraduman/Lazy-Utils/README.md

 # DESCRIPTION

-Collection of utility methods all of exported for lazy
+Collection of utility functions all of exported by default

-## Methods
+## Functions

 ### trim($str)